Queen of the Ring tournament

-The Queen's Crown tournament is a women's professional wrestling single-elimination tournament held by WWE, a Connecticut-based professional wrestling promotion.
-Established in 2021, the prize for winning the tournament is earning the moniker of "Queen".
-It is considered the female version of WWE's long-standing King of the Ring tournament for male wrestlers.
+The Queen of the Ring tournament, originally known as the Queen's Crown, is a women's professional wrestling single-elimination tournament held periodically by WWE.
+Established in 2021, the winner of the inaugural tournament was Zelina Vega.
+The prize for winning the tournament is being crowned the "Queen of the Ring" (originally simply "Queen"), and beginning in 2024, a women's world championship match at SummerSlam.
+It is the female version of WWE's long-standing King of the Ring tournament for male wrestlers.
+The most recent 2025 tournament was won by Jade Cargill.